 The first Flower City Work Camp held in 1986 was essentially a small youth missions trip into our own city.
 What has developed since then is a model where churches in the Greater Rochester area unify to send hundreds of students and adults into our communities to serve and bless their neighbors in the name of Jesus.

 Flower City Work Camp is a ministry of the whole church, not just the youth.
 In fact, today more adult volunteers serve through Flower City Work Camp than students.
 And, churches are the central focus for how we organize, plan and deliver Work Camp.
 Churches provide adult volunteers to staff all of our sites, work to recruit students to attend, support Work Camp through providing lunches to teams deployed across the City and provide adult volunteers to provide overnight leadership, security, prepare and serve meals and much more.

-Here is a complete list of what churches contribute in to Flower City Work Camp: Participating Church Responsibilities
+Here is a complete list of what churches contribute to Flower City Work Camp: Participating Church Responsibilities

 In order to participate at Flower City Work Camp 2023, churches must submit an online application (due October 16, 2022).
 You can find the application here: Church Application

 Here are a few more essential pieces of information:

-- FCWC requires each church to provide one “Required Adult Volunteer” for every 3.5 students they send to Camp.
+- FCWC requires each church to provide one “Required Adult Volunteer” for every 3 students they send to Camp.
 This is to ensure we have the right levels of adult leadership and supervision across all of our program areas.
 For example, if a youth group wants to send 9 students they will need 3 of these types of leaders; if they want to bring 10 students, they will need to recruit at least 4.